dhall-lang/dhall-lang/standard/binary.md

 A decoder MUST NOT attempt to enforce uniqueness of keys.
 That is the responsibility of the type-checking phase.

-Decode a CBOR list beginning with a `13` as a `constructors` application:
+Decode a CBOR array beginning with a `13` as a `constructors` application:

     decode-1.0(u₁) = u₀